Security-Onion-Solutions/securityonion-docs/playbook.rst

 The final piece to Playbook is automation.
 Once a Play is made active, the following happens:

  - The required :ref:`elastalert` config is put into production
- - Case Template for :ref:`hive` is created (for escalations from the Alerts interface)
  - :ref:`attack-navigator` layer is updated to reflect current coverage

 Getting Started